BekMart/pile_fansite/README.md

 ### - 404 error page

-- If the url is entered incorrectly then a 404 error page will appear.
+- If the url is entered incorrectly then a 404 error message will appear.
-- This tells the user that the page they have entered is incorrect but offered them a link to the home page and includes the navigation bar to get to whichever part of the website they are specifically looking for.
+- This tells the user that the web address they have entered is incorrect, but offers them a link back to the home page and includes the navigation bar, to get to whichever part of the website they are specifically looking for.

 ![Screenshot of a 404 error page.
 There is a heading saying 'page not found', followed by a no entry symbol and a message 'Sorry, the page you are looking for cannot be found.
 Please check the address and try again or return to the home page here.'
 The word here is underlined and when clicked, takes the user to the websites landing page][404-screen]